From Womb to Tomb—LA County Offers ‘Oasis of Support’ to Immigrants

-Supervisor Hilda L. Solis speaking at the January 18 briefing (Photo by Bryan Chan, Chief Photographer, LA Board of Supervisors).
+LA County Supervisor Hilda L. Solis speaks at a Jan.
+18 briefing for ethnic media.
+(Photo: Bryan Chan, Chief Photographer, LA Board of Supervisors)

-At a time when the federal government continuously re-defines who is an American, and who is entitled to the rights and privileges of being American, the L.A. county is an “oasis of services” for all its residents, regardless of immigrant status.
+At a time when the federal government continuously re-defines who is an American, and who is entitled to the rights and privileges of being American, L.A.
+County is an “oasis of services” for all its residents, regardless of immigrant status.

 Supervisor Hilda L. Solis called out the federal government’s decisions to strip immigrants of their Temporary Protected Status, ending DACA, separating kids from their families and targeting Vietnamese and Muslim communities.
 “I, too, am a daughter of immigrants.
 They [My parents] sought their opportunities going through discrimination,” said Solis.
 They came through different pathways from different countries, fleeing poverty and civil unrest and met in America and fashioned a life together.
 Her parents’ experiences made Solis recognize the courage and hardship that are part of the migration process.